-When traveling with a drone you want to keep your kit light and to a minimum, but you need to have a few essential drone accessories in your travel bag at all times.
+When traveling with a drone, you want to keep your kit light and to a minimum, but you need to have a few essential drone accessories in your travel bag at all times.

 - Polarizing filters – I hardly ever fly my drones without a polarizing filter, especially when I am traveling somewhere tropical.
 These really improve to look of the footage and make the colors pop.

 - Drone Travel Bag – Nothing makes traveling with a drone easier than the right bag.
-This is most important for the larger drones like the Phantom series.
+This is most important for larger drones like the Phantom series.
 For my Phantom Drone, I have the Manfrotto MB-BP-D1-Professional drone travel bag and it fits the drone, all the accessories, three or more batteries, remote, chargers, plus there is room for another small camera and I even shove a large microphone in there too.
 This bag is a steal for only $119 on Amazon.
 The Mavics I can easily stick right in my primary camera bag the Manfrotto Red Bee 200 which carries my Sony a7riii and other lenses.

-- Extra Batteries – Drone batteries don’t last very long and when you are traveling you might not have access to power to charge them all of the time, so it’s better to have a few spare batteries.
-I travel with three batteries for each of my drones and generally with a car charger and wall charger this is enough for a day of travel for me.
+- Extra Batteries – Drone batteries don’t last very long, and when you are traveling, you might not have access to power to charge them all of the time, so it’s better to have a few spare batteries.
+I travel with three batteries for each of my drones and generally with a car charger and wall charger.
+This is enough for a day of travel for me.

 - 12v Drone Changing Cable – A great travel accessory for traveling with a drone is a car charger.
 These come in very handy on road trips, especially when we drove to Alaska.
 Buying one of these for your specific model of the drone will allow you to charge your drone batteries while driving on a road trip or between locations in the car.

 - Multiport Battery Charging Head – Some drones have adapters to changer multiple batteries at once.
 The Mavic has a charger that can charge up to three batteries at once.
-This is great if you only have power for a short time or you want to charge all of you batteries overnight.
+This is great if you only have power for a short time or you want to charge all of your batteries overnight.

 - Extra Set of Props – Always make sure to have at least one set of spare props and maybe two for a longer trip.
-Props can easily become damaged when taking off or landing – or – damage can happen just removing or install the props.
+Props can easily become damaged when taking off or landing – or – damage can happen just by removing or installing the props.
 You can order these easily online or pick up a set at a local Best Buy.

-- Gimbal cover and Clamp – The gimbals on most modern drones are fragile and you should not travel without a cover and the clamp installed.
+- Gimbal cover and Clamp – The gimbals on most modern drones are fragile, and you should not travel without a cover, and the clamp installed.
 The only time the clamp should be removed is for the flight.
-Even small bumps can cause the gimbal to malfunction and traveling has many opportunities to bump the gimbal.
+Even small bumps can cause the gimbal to malfunction, and traveling has many opportunities to bump the gimbal.

 Best Drone Bag for Travel

 Arguably one of the most important drone accessories while traveling is a good drone bag.
 This is most important for the Phantom series of drones.
-The Mavic Pro and Mavic air fold up nicely and can easily fit into a larger camera bag or they sell bags to fit just those drone specifically you can take on a day trip or anywhere when you travel.
+The Mavic Pro and Mavic air fold up nicely and can easily fit into a larger camera bag, or they sell bags to fit just those drone specifically you can take on a day trip or anywhere when you travel.